ryanthommes/ART-151_Project1/README.md

 Press 'a' and 'd' to add and delete a 'worm'.

-Press 'c' to change shape.
+Press 'c' to change shape of last added worm.

-Press '-' and '=' to change size.
+Press '-' and '=' to change size of last added worm.